- Distance: 20 miles; 32 km

 Follow the path down the steps, over the wooden bridge and up the stairs.

-You reach a paved footpath.
-You will follow the paved footpath briefly.
+Follow the paved footpath.
 The next turn isn’t obvious and leads away from the paved footpath onto a grassed route.
 There is a concrete marker to highlight the right turn.

 This section may feel tough on the legs.
 It is the first incline and continues for quite some time.
 Go through the gate and keep following the path.